UCLALibrary/service-template/README.md

-# Hello World
+# Service Template

-This is a simple Hello World go program that utilizes Gin.
-It is meant to help us, the Services team, learn about building a Go program that uses best practices we will have during development of larger programs
+This is a simple GoLang service template that utilizes Echo.
+It is meant to serve as the foundation for a variety of microservices.

 ## Building the Project